 Why Play Matters

-This year, the Child Life Department celebrated its 35th anniversary at Children’s Hospital.
-The program began in 1978 with longtime staff members Laura Barnes, now the Vice President for Patient Care Services and Chief Nursing Officer, and Eleanor Stevens.
+The Child Life program began in 1978 with longtime staff members Laura Barnes, now the Vice President for Patient Care Services and Chief Nursing Officer, and Eleanor Stevens.
 It was the first program of its kind in Tennessee and predates the Child Life Council, which is the governing body of the field.
 Since then, the department has grown to cover all inpatient units, the Emergency Department, outpatient clinics and the Radiology Department.

 For the Child Life Specialists, building relationships through play and teaching has resulted in positive patient and family interactions.
 Wells recalled a particularly touching moment on Valentine's Day: "The most amazing little boy brought me a valentine.
 It said something about the flowers needing the sun and the rain.
 As I was thanking him, his mom said, 'You make this easier for us.
 You make diabetes easier for us.'
 It tears me up to think of it again."